 The Bibliography includes books, book chapters, journal articles and some history PhD theses.
 800 journals and book series are currently searched systematically for material relevant to the Bibliography.
 Material is included irrespective of place or language of publication.
 The BBIH is a vital tool for any university library or independent historian and is invaluable for all levels of academic study and research, from undergraduate dissertations to the most advanced scholarship.

 - A database of over 645,000 records, updated three times per year, with 10,000+ references added annually

 - Covers British and Irish history and relations with the empire and Commonwealth, from 55 BC to the present

 - Includes records from partner projects: London’s Past Online and Irish History Online

 - Bibliographical data drawn from many sources, including (by kind permission of the British Library) their electronic table of contents database and the British National Bibliography

-- Incorporates books, articles in journals (print and electronic), review articles and articles in collections of essays
+- Incorporates books, journal articles (print and electronic), review articles, chapters in edited collections and some history PhD theses.

 - Several export formats (EndNote, Zotero, RefWorks, Microsoft Office Word)